Addiction Medicine Fellowship

 - Matching patient treatment needs with levels of intervention, including crisis services, hospitalization, and SUD treatment programs.

-- Completion of an ACGME-approved residency program in the following:
+- Completion of an ACGME-approved residency program.

-- Board-certified or Board-eligible in primary discipline
+- Board-certified or Board-eligible in primary discipline.

 - Fill out online application via ERAS